L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 ---
 First, the user writes about his or her ideas about the world, then ChatGTP generates the first draft of the world's description.
-It can look like that:
+It looks like this:

 &nbsp;